0x444454/mandel_basys3/README.md

 Keep the C (Center) button pressed for these actions:
 - Center + Up: Zoom in 2x.
 - Center + Down: Zoom out 2x.
-- Center + Left (S): Increase iterations.
+- Center + Left: Increase iterations.
-- Center + Right (D): Decrese iterations.
+- Center + Right: Decrese iterations.

 4-Digit LED display:
 - If Center button is NOT pressed: Display current calculation line in hex [0x00..0xF0].
-- If Center button is pressed: Display current max_iters per pixel in hex [0x10..0xFFF].
+- If Center button is pressed: Display current max_iters per pixel in hex [0x010..0xFFF].

 # SUPPORTED RESOLUTIONS
 - 320x240, RGB 4:4:4.

 NOTE: The limited amount of BRAM in the Basys3 (XC7A35T) only allows for a 320x240 (QVGA) framebuffer.
 We upscale it to output 640x480 VGA @ 60 Hz.
-NOTE: The coloring algorithm maps iterations to a palette of 256 colors.
-However, the framebuffer is RGB 4:4:4, so an enhanced version with a custom coloring algorithm can be easily implemented.
+NOTE: The simple coloring algorithm maps iterations using a palette of 256 colors.
+However, the framebuffer is RGB 4:4:4, so an enhanced version with a custom coloring algorithm can be implemented with up to 4096 simultanous colors on screen.

 # ALGORITHM

 ### Mandelbrot calculation

 This is a brute force algorithm using Q3.22 fixed-point precision.
 We don't need heuristic optimizations, as we can reach interactive rates also at the maximum 4095 iters/pixel.
-The hard work is done by the 15 Mandelbrot calculation engines working in parallel at 100 MHz.
+The dirty work is done by the **15 Mandelbrot calculation cores** working in parallel at 100 MHz.
-Each engine uses 6 DSP48E1 resources on the FPGA to calculate 1 Mandelbrot iteration per clock cycle.
-Aggregate computational power is 1.5 GigaIters/sec.
+Each core uses 6 DSP48E1 resources on the FPGA to calculate 1 Mandelbrot iteration per clock cycle.
+Aggregate computational power of all 15 cores (90 DSP) is 1.5 GigaIters/sec.
+Each cycle, if a core has completed calculation, we write one pixel to the BRAM framebuffer and schedule calculation of new pixels to free cores.

 ### Note about fixed-point precision